kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 ## Proposal

+API changes:
-API change: To the apiservices API, add an "alternates" clause, a list of apiservers which believe they can serve the group-version.
+* To the apiservices API, add an "alternates" clause, a list of apiservers which believe they can serve the group-version.
+* To ???
+API, add ability to tell which apiservers can serve a resource.

 API server change:
 * A controller adds the apiserver to the list of alternates for its built-in